Mildred E. Mathias Botanical Garden

-The Mathias Botanical Garden is a 7 acre botanical garden with over 3,000 species of plants, located on the southeastern corner of the University of California, Los Angeles (UCLA) campus.
+The Mathias Botanical Garden is a 7 acre botanical garden with over 3,000 species of plants, located on the southeastern corner of the University of California, Los Angeles campus.
 It is named after Mildred Esther Mathias Hassler (1906–1995), a noted American botanist.
 The director is Victoria Sork.
 It is also the only free public botanical garden in the Greater Los Angeles area.